06 - CLI Settings

 Copy file content to

-~/.ssh/authorized_keys(or equivalent) file of the user that will authenticate with Jumphost server.
+~/.ssh/authorized_keys(or equivalent) file of the user that will authenticate with the Jumphost server.

 If the key has been copied you can use the option Use SSH keys while adding a new Jumphost server, instead of Use credentials.